muellsen/PCM/README.md

 % This will add the folders to your MATLAB path add_pcm
 ```
 to add all subfolders to your MATLAB path.
-The PCM package comprises several folders that contain different
+The PCM package comprises the following folders that contain different
-functions.
+functions and scripts:

+- The examples/ folder contains several test cases about the different modes of usage.
+Please refer to the README.md in the folder for further information.

 - The prox/ folder implements projection and proximity operators for several perspective functions and
 standard regularization functions and set indicators.

-## Basic Usage ##

-The examples/ folder contains several test cases about the different modes of usage.
-Please refer to the README.md in the folder for further information.
+- The solvers/ folder implements a generalized Douglas-Rachford scheme for perspective M-estimations.

+- The sqrtlasso-solver/ folder implements solver for the SQRT-Lasso and the scaled Lasso

 ## Log-contrast models for compositional data - with microbiome applications ##